 Canva is a graphic design platform.
 You can use it for FREE, but I purchased a subscription to have more choices.
 I use Canva to create bar charts, pie charts, banners, Pinterest images, graphics for this site.
 Some people create Pinterest image templates on Canva and sell them for profit.

 So far, Canva is my favorite graphics tool on the internet.

 Before signing up for Canva, I used Adobe Bundle to create graphics for the site.
 Adobe is an amazing graphic design tool, but $38.12 per month…. that’s too expensive for me.
 I canceled after a month.

 I was planning to do email marketing with a free email marketing tool called Convertkit. (unfortunately, I haven’t started it) To use Convertkit, you need to have Private Email Hosting.
 You can’t use free email like Gmail and Yahoo mail.

 On the other hand, a free email marketing tool called MailChimp does not require your own email domain.
 Instead of that, MailChimp requires a physical address.
 If you don’t want to display your home address on your email newsletter, you can also register a PO box address.

-Procreate is illustration app available for iPad.
+Procreate is an illustration app available for iPad.
 I purchased this app to create graphics for the site.
-Usually, apps are subscription which mean you need to pay renewal fee for every month.
-But Procreate is one-time payment.
+Usually, apps are subscriptions which means you need to pay a renewal fee for every month.
+But Procreate is a one-time payment.
 There’s no subscription or renewal fee.
 I like it a lot!

-I created test site on Namecheap before launching this site.
+I created a test site on Namecheap before launching this site.